spionline graphic

 2. ALL the condos, hotels, motels, B&B's and beach houses on the island are on or near the beach (this is a very narrow island.)
 The very coolest place to stay on South Padre Island is the Sandbox Inn (not that I am biased or anything ;-) Just in case the place is already occupied, I have put a lot of time into my accommodations pages to help you find an alternative place to camp out during your stay here.

 3. Personally?
 I like Blackbeards (casual dining, extensive menu), Palm St. Pier (on the bay, fun and funky) and Wanna Wanna (on the beach, fun and funky - are you seeing a pattern here?)
 But that is just me.
-Dirty Al's/Daddy's are very popular and the same family is about to work its magic on teh dearly departed Bigo's... should be interesting.
+Dirty Al's/Daddy's are very popular and the same family has recently opened The Big Donkey (site of the dearly departed Bigo's.)
+The new Asian place in the middle of town (Uchi) is getting rave reviews, as are Zeste (gourmet market/takeout with some seating - Tapas on the weekends!) and Wildfork for Italian.
+For breakfast it is still Ted's or the Grapevine Cafe.
+I like Sunday brunch at the Palms Cafe - right on the beach and the bloody marys are bloody wonderful.

-Elsewhere: Kelly's Irish Pub and Coral Reef attract an older crowd (locals too); the Radisson is good for live music and dancing.
+Elsewhere: Kelly's has remodeled and re-opened and is smoke free! the Coral Reef attracts an older crowd (locals too); Jake's is a fun local hangout (check out "Martini Mondays"!); the Isla Gand (formerly the Rad) is good for live music and dancing.
+Be sure and check out Club Pelican West - owned an operated by the band of the same name that was an institution at the Rad for near on a decade.
 Boomerang Billy's at the Surf Motel is a popular palapa bar.
-Wanna Wanna at the Island Inn is another friendly palapa bar right on the beach with frequent live entertainment - we hear the wildly popular Bongodogs will be there every weekend this summer.
-Watch for a new Parrot Eyes in a new location opening up soon.
+Wanna Wanna is another friendly palapa bar right on the beach with frequent live entertainment - the wildly popular Bongodogs play there every Sat. this all summer long.
+The new Parrot Eyes offers water sports, bayside dining and live music sometimes.

 6. There was one "shark attack" on the other end of the Island (by Corpus) a few years ago.
 A surfer got nipped - the shark didn't like what it tasted and swam away.
 I don't know how far out the surfer was, but very likely a lot further out than you are willing to let your kids go.